marscos/imouto_bot/README.md

 # imouto_bot
-Telegram bot which provides anime and manga information
+Telegram bot which provides anime and manga information, currently from AniList API only